Ready to make an appointment?

 Fluoride Treatments for Adults & Kids in NC

 Topical fluoride strengthens the teeth once they have matured by seeping into the outer surface of the tooth enamel, making the teeth more resistant to decay.
-Products that contain fluoride, such as toothpaste, mouth rinses and gels, help us gain topical fluoride.
+Products that contain fluorides, such as toothpaste, mouth rinses, and gels, help us gain topical fluoride.
 Carolina Dental Arts recommends that children have a professional application of fluoride twice a year during dental checkups.

 Systemic fluoride strengthens teeth that have fully grown, as well as those that are still developing under the gums.
 We can gain fluoride from foods and water, and it is also available as a prescribed supplement in drop or gel form.
-Fluoride drops are often recommended for children, as well as tablets that can assist them through their teen years.
+Fluoride drops are for children, as well as tablets that can assist them through their teen years.
 Please note that it is important to monitor how much fluoride a child ingests.
 If too much fluoride is consumed while the teeth are developing, a condition called fluorosis (white spots on the teeth) may occur.
+Fluoride treatments are a great way to keep healthy teeth.

 Reach Out to Carolina Dental Arts